telerik/blazor-docs/components/dateinput/events.md

 ## ValueChanged

+The `ValueChanged` event fires:

+ * During typing when the resulting input value is valid.
-The `ValueChanged` event fires on every typing in the input and if the input is valid.
-The handler will receive the valid input.
+ * On input blur if the input value is not valid and the `Value` type is nullable.

 The event also fires if the input is invalid and when the input loses focus and the `Value` parameter is nullable.
 The handler will receive a `null` argument.